 Doulas support mothers & families throughout pregnancy, labor, birth and in the postpartum period by providing education, encouragement, and support.
-Doulas can help you to find your birth and parenting preferences as well as your voice and confidence.
+Doulas help by providing information and support so that families confidently navigate birth and new parenthood.

-Laura Siddons, Birth and Postpartum Doula, Co-Founder of The Nesting Place
+Laura Siddons, Birth & Postpartum Doula, Co-Founder of The Nesting Place

-She is the co-founder of The Nesting Place, and lives in Long Island with her three children, including a set of twins.
+Laura is the co-founder of The Nesting Place.
+She lives in Long Island with her husband and three children, including a set of twins.

 Get in touch with Laura